chiperific/ceremonial/README.md

   - is_religious? (e.g. "Opening Prayer")
   - default_previous_section_id

-CeremonySections
+CeremonyOrder
   - ceremony_id
   - section_id
   - previous_section_id

-Element (same as OptionMap??)
+Element (one for each standard text and each option text and each spouse)
-  - name
+  - name (announcement, secondary spouse declaration of intent)
-  - title
-  - text
+  - text (includes interpolation)
   - is_default?
   - is_religious?
   - default_previous_element_id
   - default_section_id
-  - has_nonreligious_variant?
-  - nonreligious_variant (another element_id)

 SectionElements
   - section_id
   - element_id
   - previous_element_id

+InterpolationMap
+  - keyword (NAMES_SHUFFLED_RANDOMLY, NOMITIVE)
+  - model_as_string (Ceremony, Spouse)
+  - attribute_as_string (names_shuffled_randomly, nomitive)

 A Ceremony has many Sections, in a specified, re-arrangeable order
   - can use linked list strategy!!